 The Business and Hospitality Education Division provides technical postsecondary education in the academic departments of Administrative/Medical Systems Technology, Business Administration, Business Computer Technologies, Culinary Arts and Hospitality, Networking Technologies, and Spa Therapies and Operations.
 Programs of study are specifically designed to provide students with necessary job skills to meet the personnel needs of local employers.
 All programs emphasize the mastery of analytical and technologyrelated skills.
 Business and Hospitality faculty work in partnership with local employers and program advisory committees to provide students with an appropriate foundation of theoretical and hands-on experiences.
 Day and evening classes are available for most programs.
-The Business and Hospitality Education Division is an associate member of the National Alliance of Business, the International Council of Hotel.
-Restaurant and Institutional Education and the National Restaurant Association.
+The Business and Hospitality Education Division is an associate member of the National Alliance of Business, the International Council of Hotel, Restaurant and Institutional Education and the National Restaurant Association.

 For students interested in starting or managing their own business, the Student Business Incubator is one of many programs and services offered by the A-B Tech Small Business Center/Business Incubator.
-Please refer to pages 6 and 32 for more information.